 The pain in my stomach went away as quickly as it came.
 I got up from the floor and stared at my sticky hand, a half-inch-long gash, and the funny redness of the splotches.
-I extended the palm out toward the window and a new, redwood fence that stood outside of that.
+I extended the palm out toward the window and a new, redwood fence standing outside.
 The blood seemed to blend with the color of the wood, and two-toned green loquat leaves brushed back and forth across the planks.
 I paid attention to all the forces on my arm.
 Some tendons turned around the inside corner of my elbow as my wrist rotated in the light.
 Gravity seemed to pull down from the top of my arm rather than the bottom.
 It struck me as odd that gravity wouldn't pull from the bottom first.
 My watchband really pinched, but I hadn't noticed it before.
 The stickiness of the blood still felt like something else.
 Rather, it could have been sugar, syrup or katsup, but not any product of my veins.
 It didn't even remotely appear to belong to me.
 Everything felt really smooth, and tiny breezes puffed at my arm.

 This was one gap, and it was very long and very certain and very pure.
 My movements held intention and grace.
 The moment and the action, just lifting my arm, ceased to be separate.
 Experience blended into action for this brief period.

 So I followed these moments like a fed up kid following a stranger with truly exotic candy.
 Each movement made the next one easier.
 I opened the freezer, felt a rush of cold, humid air, and found the crenelated glass resting next to the sturdy block of fused ice cubes.
 It was jagged at the top edges and smeared with a trace of blood.
-As I took the glass out of the bag and eased the door of the freezer shut, the moments between tasks were so calm that they couldn't be separate from the tasks themselves.
-If someone were watching, I'm certain that it would have looked something like performance art.
+As I took the glass out of the bag and eased the door of the freezer shut, the moments between tasks were so calm they couldn't be separate from the tasks themselves.
+If someone were watching, I'm certain it would have looked something like performance art.

 And, of course, the lump was disintegrating.
 I slowly and patiently sat myself back down onto the tile floor.
 Some dead, long-legged spiders underneath the cupboard edges interested me for a moment.
 I felt a grit of sand on the linoleum floor.
 It was from a day of surfing, perhaps many days of surfing, at another, happier time.
 The lump was gone and I took a very deep breath that echoed all the truth in my posture and gaze.
 With my face awash in tears which seemed to be pulled outward by gravity, I plunged the glass into my stomach three times over.
 The first time made a popping noise, like fingers through plastic wrap.
 The second time never registered.
 The third left my hand in my gut, the glass further in than that, and a distinct intention to pull my fist out.
 Slow reminders to pull my fist out, but I didn't remember doing so.